k98kurz/merkle/readme.md

 functions.
 See the Usage section for details.
 This uses sha256 as the default hash algorithm, but it can use any in theory.

+This package uses a virtual machine for proof verification: proofs are created in a bytecode form, and the bytecode is then fed through a virtual machine with three registers (left, right, and final).

 # Status

 - [x] Tests